BASKETBALL: BBCHS boys top L-WW, girls fall to Lockport in home doubleheader

 "I'm developing every day in practice and going in with the mindset that I have to get better," Freeman said.
 "I'm putting it on the deck better and making reads that I wasn't able to make, even earlier this year."

-Along with Robinson, Freeman is the only other Boilermaker who had varsity experience prior to the shortened COVID-19 season, with junior guard Isaiah Davis the only other player on this year's team that entered the season with any varsity experience.
+Along with Robinson, Freeman is the only other Boilermaker who had varsity experience before the shortened COVID-19 season, with junior guard Isaiah Davis the only other player on this year's team who entered the season with any varsity experience.

-"It's not getting easier, I'm just getting used to the program...," Allen, who tallied 12 points on the night, said.
+"It's not getting easier; I'm just getting used to the program ..." said Allen, who tallied 12 points on the night.
 "Owen helps me so much because I can just feed off his success; [other teams] can't double-team me because they know Owen's on the other side."

 Boilers girls unable to start conference win streak